- 08/01/2025

 Exemption on House Rent Allowance (HRA) – Section 10(13A):

-HRA exemptions are among the most widely utilized by salaried employees.
-The exemption amount is determined based on the following factors:
+HRA exemptions are one of the most popular ones used by salaried personnel.
+The amount that can be exempted is calculated based on the following criteria:

 - The actual HRA received.

-- The excess of rent paid over 10% of your salary.
+- The amount by which rent paid is more than 10% of your salary.

-If your employer does not provide HRA but you still pay rent, you can claim tax benefits under Section 80GG.
-To do so, you’ll need rent receipts, a rent agreement, and proof of monthly payments.
+If your employer doesn’t give you HRA but you continue to pay rent, you can claim tax relief under Section 80GG.
+For this, you’ll require rent receipts, a rent agreement, and evidence of monthly payments.

 Exemption on Agricultural Income – Section 10(1):

-Income from agricultural activities such as farming, irrigation, or cultivation is fully exempt from tax.
-However, if your agricultural income exceeds ₹5,000 and your non-agricultural income surpasses the basic exemption limit, the partial integration method will apply to calculate your tax liability.
+Income earned from farm-related activities like farming, irrigation, or cultivation is exempt entirely from tax.
+But if your agricultural income is more than ₹5,000 and your non-agricultural income is above the basic exemption threshold, partial integration will be used to calculate your tax burden.

-Partial integration assesses tax rates on non-agricultural income by considering the total income, including agricultural earnings.
+Partial integration taxes non-agricultural income based on total income, including agricultural income.

 Exemption on Leave Travel Allowance (LTA) – Section 10(5):

-You can claim LTA for travel expenses incurred during holidays for yourself and your family, provided the travel is within India.
-The exemption applies to two trips in a block of four years and covers only travel fares, not lodging or other expenses.
+You are entitled to claim LTA on holiday travel expenses incurred by yourself and your relatives, subject to the condition that the travel is done within India.
+The exemption is only on two journeys during a span of four years and only on travel expenses, not on accommodation or other costs.

 Exemption on Gratuity – Section 10(10):

-Gratuity received by employees at retirement or resignation is eligible for tax exemption.
-The exemption amount depends on whether the employee is covered under the Payment of Gratuity Act:
+Gratuity paid to employees on retirement or resignation is tax-exempt.
+The amount of exemption varies based on whether the employee is covered by the Payment of Gratuity Act:

-- Covered employees: Exemption is calculated as 15 days’ salary for each completed year of service.
+- Covered employees: Exemption is 15 days’ salary for every completed year of service.

-- Non-covered employees: The least of the following is exempt:
+- Non-covered employees: Minimum of the following is exempt:

 - ₹20 lakh.

-- Half a month’s salary for each completed year of service.
+- Half a month’s salary for every completed year of service.

 Exemption on Educational Scholarships – Section 10(16):